sebalaini/Forth_Project_Treehouse.com/README.md

 # Forth_Project_Treehouse.com
-Forth_Project_Treehouse.com

-this is the forth project at treehouse.com where i have to create a gallery with jquery
+The forth project at Treehouse.com in this project i have to create a image gallery with jquery, based on a mockup and write my own Jquery code without use an API